The Daura Gallery as a Tool for Faculty and Students

 - Please inform students using the Gallery for an assignment of correct protocol: use pencils only; do not write against the walls or on any Plexiglas pedestals; leave backpacks at the coat rack.

 The Daura Gallery schedules exhibitions approximately one year in advance.
-All exhibitions for a specific academic year are confirmed prior to the beginning of the fall semester.
-Proposals for specific exhibitions or exhibition themes are accepted and reviewed by the Daura Gallery Advisory Committee.
+The Gallery welcomes proposals for exhibitions with a specific focus to the Gallery that will encourage collaboration and support the Daura Gallery’s mission.
 We are especially interested in proposals for exhibitions in conjunction with seminars, symposia or special events of any academic discipline, interdisciplinary, and other College-wide initiatives.
 Faculty interested in co-curating or otherwise participating in the research and development of an exhibition should contact Barbara Rothermel (ext.
 8343, ).

 Questions or comments?
 Please contact Barbara Rothermel, Director of the Daura Gallery and Assistant Professor of Museum Studies, ext.
 8343 or .